-Pirates of the Caribbean Premieres: 2003 vs. 2017
+Pirates of the Caribbean Turns 15: Look Back at the Premiere

 After walking the red carpet and meeting fans, a screening was held at the Walt Disney Grand Theatre at Disneytown.
 Depp and his colleagues also took photos at Treasure Cove, the first pirate-themed land at a Disney park, inspired by the Pirates of the Caribbean movie franchise.

-In celebration of the movie's release, E!
-News is comparing the 2003 and 2017 world premieres:
+To celebrate of the first film's 15th anniversary, compare the 2003 and 2017 world premieres:

-Frank Trapper\/Corbis via Getty Images
+Frank Trapper/Corbis via Getty Images

 2003: Main street shuts down for the world premiere of Pirates of the Caribbean: The Curse of the Black Pearl.

-Frederick M. Brown\/Getty Images)
+Frederick M. Brown/Getty Images)

 2003: The man of the hour accessorizes with a themed diamond pin.

-Chris Weeks\/FilmMagic
+Chris Weeks/FilmMagic

 2003: Keira Knightley, who plays Elizabeth Swan, poses with some pirate wenches outside Main Street Cinema.